jasondavies/tt-isa-documentation/WormholeB0/TensixTile/BabyRISCV/PushTensixInstruction.md

 ## Memory ordering

-`sw` (or `.ttinsn`) instructions to push Tensix instructions follow the usual [RISCV memory ordering](MemoryOrdering.md) rules for stores, with the added twist that the instruction's write-request counts as processed once the instruction has been pushed on to a FIFO in the coprocessor's frontend.
+`sw` (or `.ttinsn`) instructions to push Tensix instructions follow the usual [RISCV memory ordering](MemoryOrdering.md) rules for stores, with the added twist that the instruction's write-request counts as processed once the instruction has been pushed onto a FIFO in the coprocessor's frontend.
 If a RISCV core wants to wait for an instruction to have finished executing, rather than just wait for it to have been pushed, then additional mechanisms are required, for example [TTSync](TTSync.md).

 Software must take particular care when mixing `sw` (or `.ttinsn`) instructions which push Tensix instructions with `sw` instructions which change coprocessor configuration.